gitter-badger/vclgenie/README.md

 VclGenie is an API (with an angular frontend located in frontend/) to essentially turn a JSON API request into Varnish VCL.
 The API accepts 4 parameters, defined more below.

+To see VCLGenie in action, check out the demo site at [http://www.vclgenie.com](http://www.vclgenie.com)

 This is basically an alpha version and there are very likely a lot of bugs and edge cases.
 Dealing with nuances of VCL is not always straightforward :)

 If you are interested in contributing, please read [Contributing.md](Contributing.md)